antonfirsov/docs/2016/05-api-convergence/2016-05-api-convergence.md

 will be able to deploy to production.

 You can expect to see more details and plans over the next couple of weeks published in our [corefx] GitHub repository.
-One of first thing we will do is to publish a set of API refs that list which APIs we're planning to bring.
+One of the first things we will do is to publish a set of API refs that list which APIs we're planning to bring.
 So when porting code you will be able to tell whether you want to jump to .NET Core 1.0 or wait for the new APIs to come.
 We'll also call out which APIs we don't plan on bringing.
 Our desire is to provide a dashboard for our users to check on the project status and goals.

 This will be an improvement over the process that we followed in the lead up to